From: $ 4,900.00

 • Battery Charger – We have a recommended charger as well, but any lithium-ion battery charger that can handle your battery will work!

-If you’re looking to customize your ROV even further and add additional sensors, we recommend the following resources:
+If you’re looking to dive even deeper and explore what else is possible with the BlueROV2, we recommend the following resources:

-• The BlueOS docs site has the documentation and developer guide for BlueOS and ArduSub, the software that controls the ROV.
+• BlueOS – Explore the documentation and developer guide for BlueOS, the software that controls the ROV.

-• The BlueROV2 section of our forums have many users who have made significant modifications and can provide guidance and ideas.
+• Forums – Our forums have discussions from many users who have made significant modifications and can provide guidance and ideas.

-• Many of our Distributors specialize in BlueROV2 customizations and modifications!
+• Distributors – Many of our Distributors specialize in BlueROV2 customizations and modifications!

 Product Description